w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

-Another [take on this idea](https://github.com/w3c/csswg-drafts/issues/2493) was to change Web Animations time value to no longer be scalar but value could be a bag of values which may be scroll positions, touch position etc. This combined with custom js animation callback (e.g., Animation Worklet) could allow very sophisticated scroll-linked animations but this was also scrapped as we believed this may not be compatible with the Web Animation model.
+Another [take on this idea](https://github.com/w3c/csswg-drafts/issues/2493) was to change Web Animations time value to no longer be scalar but value could be a bag of values which may be scroll positions, touch position etc. This combined with custom js animation callback, such as Animation Worklet, could allow very sophisticated scroll-linked animations but this was also scrapped as we believed this may not be compatible with the Web Animation model.